volkamerlab/teachopencadd/README.md

 ### Contributors

 Many thanks to everyone who has contributed to TeachOpenCADD by working on talktorials (check out the talktorial READMEs - [example](https://github.com/volkamerlab/teachopencadd/tree/packaging/teachopencadd/talktorials/001_query_chembl)) and/or by helping in any other way (see [GitHub contributors](https://github.com/volkamerlab/teachopencadd/graphs/contributors)).

+You are welcome to contribute to the project either by requesting new topics, proposing ideas or getting involved in the development!
+Please, use [this form](http://contribute.volkamerlab.org/) to let us know!